-Considering the quality of the current retrievals and the prospect of further improvements, the betarelease L2SMA product is of sufficient level of maturity and quality that it can be approved for distribution to and use by the larger communities.
+Considering the quality of the current retrievals and the prospect of further improvements, the release L2SMA product is of sufficient level of maturity and quality that it can be approved for distribution to and use by the larger communities.
+Lacking the Stage-2 validation at present, however, this release is still noted as State-1 validation with Version 3.